1RedOne/PSImgur/README.md

 ####Known issues

 Currently, we don't have a working refresh token process.
 We're saving the refresh token, but not doing anything with it.
-In a future verson
+In a future verson, we should fix this.

 ###Change log
 v0.1    New-ImgurImage upload works!